LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

    <img src="datevault/static/images/DrawSQL.png" alt="SQL database">

 This made building out my models.py file much easier, I knew exact names and could start to think about character lengths and if the fields could be nullable.
 One big thing this highlighted early on was how I was going to link the users account with their partners account, I came up with a easy solution that avoided adding complexity.
-My solution was to have the main user either sign up or physically get the partner to sign up through the main account, this way we could easily link
+My solution was to have the main user either sign up or physically get the partner to sign up through the main account, essentially creating 2 ways of logging into the same account.

-I first built out my Login class which went exactly as planned, I used this in conjunction with my routes.py and tested it ensuring it worked as expected.
+I first built out my "Login" class which went exactly as planned, I used this in conjunction with my routes.py and tested it ensuring it worked as expected.

+After building it first with simple text based passwords I spoke to my mentor concerning hashing my passwords for protection, I as able to go into the Code Institutes non relational database lessons to view the hashing method.

 After which I tackled "Date" class which was a little harder due to its size, but using my drawing from before I was able to get through this painlessly.
-The biggest difficulty during this process was learning that you will need to migrate the changes made to the database which was a good learning experience.
+The biggest difficulty during this process was learning that you will need to migrate the changes made to the database which was a frustrating but good learning experience.

 <img src="datevault/static/images/migrations.png" alt="Migrations folder">